 The Council’s Children and Young People Scrutiny Committee has carried out a review looking at how organisations in Telford and Wrekin are working together to prevent child sexual exploitation (CSE), protect and support victims and their families and prosecute perpetrators.

-The response to the recommendations in the Scrutiny report has been agreed by the Telford & Wrekin Safeguarding Children’s Board and was approved by the Council’s Cabinet on 21 July 2016.
+- Download the response to the recommendations in the Scrutiny report, the recommendations have been agreed by the Telford & Wrekin Safeguarding Children’s Board and was approved by the Council’s Cabinet on 21 July 2016.